momasoud1/Chinook-Analysis-Part2/README.md

 # Chinook-Analysis-Part2
-# Chinook Analysis Project using SQL Quires
+# Chinook Analysis Project using SQL Quiries

 ### Date created
 This project has been created on 30/1/2021